star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

         $ ./cputil thermal3 scale-to-fit presentstatus-valid holdprint-invalid decode "application/vnd.star.starprnt" sourceimage.png outputdata_3.bin
         ~~~

-[Notes]
+[Notes]<br>
 About holdpirnt-XXX options, this option is recommended to set invalid when use software solutions(like CloudPRNT) supporting TSP650IISK feature.
-Because these softwares controls the hold print feature by hold print status.
+Because these softwares controls the hold print feature by hold print status.<br>
-Certain output data formats do not support embeding device commands, such as text/plain, image/png, image/jpeg.
+Certain output data formats do not support embeding device commands, such as text/plain, image/png, image/jpeg.<br>
-In these cases it is possible to use the CloudPRNT protocol to request that a cash drawer is opened via the http print job response header.
+In these cases it is possible to use the CloudPRNT protocol to request that a cash drawer is opened via the http print job response header.<br>
 Alternatively, ensure that your CloudPRNT service uses device command print job formats.

 # 5. Limitation

-1. Word wrapping / column command for starmarkup features with Unicode character are only supported by mC-Print2 / mC-Print3 / TSP650II.
+1. Word wrapping / column command for starmarkup features with Unicode character are only supported by mC-Print2 / mC-Print3 / mC-Label3 / TSP100IV / TSP100IV SK / TSP650II.

 # 6. OSS Licenses